-Applications to Engineering start with discrete data which provide the support for superimposed structures by following different hierarchies.
-Clustering strategies of sparse data can be described in terms of "weak stratifications" giving initially an infinite number of strata for each dimension.
+The approach performed in terms of "attaching maps" is more flexible than usual geometric approaches, it does not require birregularity conditions nor a "complete" previous information about objects or processes to be identified; furthermore, it can be adapted to discrete or statistical frameworks, where one has not a geometric structure.
+A lot of applications to Engineering start with discrete data which provide the support for superimposed structures by following different hierarchies.
+Clustering strategies of sparse data can be described in terms of weak stratifications giving initially an infinite number of strata for each dimension.
 Furthermore, the topological space X can have infinite dimension, as it occurs with spaces of maps or more general fields appearing in Geometry and Analysis.
-Dimensionality reduction is a first task to be accomplished. ς
+Dimensionality reduction is a first task to be accomplished.

-Most effective methods for stratifications are not valid in purely topological structures, nor even on PL-superimposed structures on discrete spaces, e.g. This justifies our choice which is initially based on the PS (Piecewise Smooth) framework, and it is progressively enlarged to other more realistic, flexible and/or computable frameworks.
+Unfortunately, most effective methods for stratifications are not valid in purely topological structures, nor even on PL-superimposed structures on discrete spaces, e.g. This justifies our choice which is initially based on the PS (Piecewise Smooth) framework, and it is progressively enlarged to other more realistic, flexible and/or computable frameworks.
 In the PS-framework, the first central result for stratifications is the Ehresmann's theorem giving a C^r -structure for proper submersions.
 Some weakening of these hypothesis in regard with applications to other scientific and technological areas are developed in the last two chapters of this module.
-The PS-framework can be understood as a "regularization" (from "brute force" to Tikhonov mthods, e.g.) of PL-structures.
-Polynomials provide a more computationally manageable approach.

 Furthermore Ehresmann's theorem, from a historical viewpoint the most important initial contributions in the PS-framework are due to H.Whitney and R.Thom along 1940s and 1950s.
 Algebraic an topological extensions were developed along 1960s and 1970s (Mather, Lojasiewicz, Hironaka, Teissier, Verdier), including explicit relations between different characteristics from the middle of 1970s (Teissier and Le).

-() A topological reformulation in terms of Stratified Morse Theory (SMT) was performed in the 1980 (Goresky and MacPherson), where one makes a systematic use of attaching procedures mentioned above.
-An advantage of SMT consists of the incorporation of singurlaities in terms of Tangential and Normal Morse Data (TMD vs NMD), which are the key to relate propagatin models along the smooth part, with different possible behaviours at singularities in terms of local products.
+A topological reformulation in terms of Stratified Morse Theory was performed in the 1980 (Goresky and MacPherson), where one makes a systematic use of attaching procedures mentioned above.
+Some other contributions will be specified along the draft.

 From a topological viewpoint, the classical approach consists of reducing the study of global aspects to a local analysis by using a trivializing covering for some C^r -structure.
 The open sets $U_i \in \mathcal{U}$ are equipped with a C^r -equivalence $\phi_i: U_i \to \mathbb{R}^n$ for some fixed $n \in \mathbb{N}$ fulfilling compatibility conditions on $U_i \cap U_j$ for any $i, j \in I$.

-In stratified theories, the main innovation consists of replacing the atlas $\mathcal{A} = (\mathcal{U}, \Phi) = (U_i, phi_i){i \in I}$ by a locally finite set of attaching maps which can match together eventually singular "objects" and maps" of different dimensions.
+In stratified theories, the main innovation consists of replacing the atlas $\mathcal{A} = (\mathcal{U}, \Phi) = (U_i, ph_i){i \in I}$ by a locally finite set of attaching maps which can match together eventually singular "objects" and maps" of different dimensions.
 In this way, semi-analytic and semi-algebraic subsets are incorporated from the scratch as "natural objects", by avoiding their treatment as "exceptional" cases of classical approaches.